Last updated 6 June 2025.

 We understand that SH1 through the area is a social and economic lifeline, and we are committed to ensuring it is safe and reliable for the Far North Communities who rely on it.

-Slip repairs and bridge strengthening work on SH10 were undertaken as part of the emergency and recovery response work.
+To help keep SH10 safe and functioning during this time, slip repairs and bridge strengthening work were carried out as part of the emergency and recovery response.

 For the latest travel information and journey times, check out the NZTA Journey Planner before starting your journey.